Welcome to the NSPCA . We care about ALL animals.

 Some situations that may appear as though the SPCA must get involved, aren’t actually within our mandate.
 Our mandate is to prevent cruelty, and in a country that spans over a million square kilometres, our Inspectors must place their focus on cases where the Animals Protection Act is being contravened.
 We ask that you please follow these guidelines below:

 The mandate of the SPCA is to prevent cruelty to animals.
-However the local Municipality and police in each town is responsible for complaints regarding animals causing a nuisance or disturbance of peace.
+However, the local Municipality and police in each town are responsible for complaints regarding animals causing a nuisance or disturbance of peace.
 We suggest that you contact your local Municipality or police station in order to lodge a formal complaint regarding barking dogs.

 The local Municipality in each town is responsible for complaints regarding stray animals, which includes animals in the street, animals causing a nuisance or animals attacking people & other animals.
 Please contact your local Municipality or police station for assistance in this matter.